darkforestry/amms-rs/docs/addingAnAMM.md

 }
 ```

 And all of a sudden, red everywhere.
 You will notice that after adding your AMM variant, many things break.
-Fear not, this is a feature not a bug. `damms` uses exhaustive pattern matching for the `AMM` enum so that you know exactly where to add your new variant throughout the codebase.
+Fear not, this is a feature not a bug. `amms` uses exhaustive pattern matching for the `AMM` enum so that you know exactly where to add your new variant throughout the codebase.
 Let's take a look at each spot.

 The first spot we need to add code is the `AutomatedMarketMaker` implementation for the `AMM` enum.
 We use an enum dispatch so that we can put all `AMM` variants in a collection and call any of the `AutomatedMarketMaker` methods on the `AMM` enum itself without having to match on the inner types.